 Hats can be difficult to buy for another person but if you are game I highly recommend this Wallaroo cowboy hat.
-It has sun protection and a wire-rimmed brim so the shape can be adjusted.
+It’s made with sun protection and a wire-rimmed brim so the shape can be adjusted.
 I’ve bought three of these hats (lost one, one stolen) and I’d buy another.
 The only con is it can’t pack it.
 That said, other Wallaroo hats pack well so if that’s a dealbreaker check out their other styles, they have a lot of great silhouettes.

 Aiwa Prodigy-1 Earphones